speakeasy-api/openapi-directory/SDKs/amazonaws.com/devicefarm/2015-06-23/go/README.md

 * `UpdateProject` - Modifies the specified project name, given the project ARN and a new name.
 * `UpdateTestGridProject` - Change details of a project.
 * `UpdateUpload` - Updates an uploaded test spec.
-* `UpdateVpceConfiguration` - Updates information about an Amazon Virtual Private Cloud (VPC) endpoint configuration.
+* `UpdateVPCEConfiguration` - Updates information about an Amazon Virtual Private Cloud (VPC) endpoint configuration.
 <!-- End SDK Available Operations -->

 ### SDK Generated by [Speakeasy](https://docs.speakeasyapi.dev/docs/using-speakeasy/client-sdks)